Copyright © Nashua Republican City Committee.

 (a) To support the principles and objectives of the Republican Party.

 (b) To provide a local forum for members of the Republican Party in Nashua area to express their ideas and voice their concerns to the state and national Republican committees; and

-(c) To facilitate the support and involvement of local Republican activists in the campaigns of the Republican candidates running on Nashua ballots in partisan state and national elections and secure the election of Republican nominees in said elections.
+(c) To facilitate the support and involvement of local Republican activists in the campaigns of the Republican candidates running on Nashua ballots in partisan, and non-partisan local, county, state and national elections and secure the election of Republican nominees in said elections.

 (d) To support Republican backed questions on Nashua ballots in local, state and national elections.